arjundevops-tech/interview-question/intervew-questions.md

 ## Interview on 02-09-25
 -------------------------
 ```
-  1. one scenario: Here we have a nodejs app running on 3000 port, already deployed on aws ec2 instance and
+  1. scenario: Here we have a nodejs app running on 3000 port, already deployed on aws ec2 instance and
      also already configured application load balancer then i want access this application with dns name using load balancer.
      all configuration done but we are facing networking issue.
 So we need to configure security groups like security-group-1 for ec2 and
      security-group-2 for load balancer according this tell me the configuration of security groups of 1 and 2.
+  2. scenario: we have two vpc's pvc-1 and pvc-2. vpc-1 i have created for private database(db). vpc-2 i have created for ec2 server. now i want access private db through ec2 instance how we can do that.

 ```